line/centraldogma/site/src/sphinx/concepts.rst

   - Meta repository

     - A *meta repository* is a repository whose name is ``meta`` in a project.
-It is dedicated to store the metadata related with the project it belongs to, such as Git-to-CD mirroring settings.
+It is dedicated to store the metadata related with the project it belongs to, such as Git mirroring settings.

 - Commit